vk3jpk/ft8-notes/README.md

 FT8 is a digital mode used by amateur radio operators that has become quite popular since it was first introduced in 2017.
-It was created by Dr. Joe Taylor (K1JT) and his collaborators who develop the [WSJT-X](https://physics.princeton.edu/pulsar/k1jt/wsjtx.html) program.
+It was created by Dr. Joe Taylor (K1JT) and Dr. Steven Franke (K9AN) and their collaborators who develop the [WSJT-X](https://physics.princeton.edu/pulsar/k1jt/wsjtx.html) program.

 I was interested in how FT8 works, so I decided to read the source